gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-29-Howto-Supercharge-Your-Terminal-with-Gemini-CLI.md

 _gemini-cli in action_

 After a while the tool was able to create a fully, almost, working solution.
-It just forget to create the __init.py so uviconr was failing to start.
+It just forget to create the `__init__.py` so uviconr was failing to start.
 A quick look and after 10 seconds the APis were working!
 Then I asked to create a simple python file to test the APIs.
-It worked first shoot.
+It worked first shot.
 I asked some more changes to the tested and everything went well.
 In less than ten minutes I had the solution working and even well organized and architected.
 <br />
-This is the proof that Andrej Karpathy it is a visionary and he is totally right about where software development is going see his post from 2017 [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35?utm_source=genmind.ch), and his speech at the AI Startup School in San Francisco [Software Is Changing (Again)](https://www.youtube.com/watch?v=LCEmiRjPEtQ?utm_source=genmind.ch).
+This is the proof that Andrej Karpathy is a visionary and he is totally right about where software development is going see his post from 2017 [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35?utm_source=genmind.ch), and his speech at the AI Startup School in San Francisco [Software Is Changing (Again)](https://www.youtube.com/watch?v=LCEmiRjPEtQ?utm_source=genmind.ch).
-I'm no one, but i can't agree more with him, I saw this happening back in 2019 when I gave my first speech about AI [AI for every developer](https://www.youtube.com/watch?v=ujhtW6UGvhM?utm_source=genmind.ch)
+I'm no one, but I can't agree more with him, I saw this happening back in 2019 when I gave my first speech about AI [AI for every developer](https://www.youtube.com/watch?v=ujhtW6UGvhM?utm_source=genmind.ch)
 <br />
-I diverged a bit, but I'm really exite about the coming revolution in software development.
-Now back to trak...
+I diverged a bit, but I'm really exited about the coming revolution in software development.
+Now back to track...

 ---